COVID-19 pandemic in Saudi Arabia: COVID-19 vaccination programme in Saudi Arabia

 On 27 December 2020, the Kingdom's Ministry of Health announced more than 700,000 people had registered to receive the coronavirus vaccine since the vaccination registration campaign began on 17 December.

 On 29 December 2020, the Kingdom's Health Minister Tawfiq al-Rabiah, told Al Arabiya, coronavirus vaccines are set to reach all regions of Saudi Arabia within three weeks.

-On 19 January 2021 Saudi Arabia approved AstraZeneca and also Moderna vaccines for use against the Coronavirus.
+On 19 January 2021, Saudi Arabia approved both the AstraZeneca and Moderna vaccines for use against the Coronavirus.

 In March 2021, Saudi Health Minister Tawfiq al-Rabiah said that the Kingdom will provide the vaccinations to the pharmacies for free knowing that more than 100 vaccination facilities have opened around the country.

 On March 9, the total of vaccination centres became 32 after opening 26 news centers by Asir Health Affairs.

 On March 25, 2021, Saudi Arabia said that all domestic workers affiliated with recruitment firms in Saudi Arabia should get the vaccine.
 Otherwise, they have to provide a weekly negative PCR test result at the expense of the employer.

 In April 2021, Saudi Arabia postponed the appointments of the second dose for COVID-19 vaccines in order to make sure that more residents can receive the first dose.
 By April 14, Saudi Arabia had vaccinated 6,450,278 people.

 In May 2021, Saudi authorities said that, starting August 2021, attending events, whether social, scientific, economic cultural or other, and entering any government or private establishment will require having the COVID-19 immunization.